MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-tile.png "Match tile")

 - Note that the Match phase requires at least two Mapped entities.
-If you have not mapped at least two entities, you can expect to receive the following message which requires you to go back to the Map screen and Map at least two entities.
+If you have not mapped at least two entities, you can expect to receive a message which requires you to go back to the Map screen and Map at least two entities.

-//

 - If you did map at least two entities, you can expect to reach the following screen where you should click the **Set Order** buton once you are ready to start the Match phase:

-//
+// missing!

 ## The Match phase
-As part of the data configuration process, the match phase enables you to specify how to combine your datasets into a unified Master Customer Dataset that will be utilized later to unlock unique insights about your customers.
+As part of the data configuration process, the match phase enables you to specify how to combine your datasets into a unified **Customer Profile** dataset that will be utilized later to unlock unique insights about your customers.
-If it's your first time through the match process, you should complete all the steps in this section:
+If it's your first time through the match process, you should complete all the mandatory steps in this section:

 1. Specifying the order by which your mapped entities will be matched
 2. Defining rules for the first match pair